Did George Washington Really Have Wooden Teeth?

 In reality, George Washington had teeth made from a variety of materials, none of which were wood.
 He had dentures made of gold, ivory, and lead.
 It was never wood because, during that era, wood dentures were not commonly employed by oral surgeons in the USA.

 Because ivory was not durable, researchers started to look at other materials for making dentures, and soon porcelain and gold dentures were available by the end of the 19th century.
 The problem with porcelain was that the teeth looked unnaturally white and the material was also prone to cracks and chips.
 To prevent the damage, gold was then used to cover the surface of porcelain dentures, and this led to the evolution of modern-day dentures.
 Because porcelain was expensive in the 19th century, only the rich were able to afford these dentures.
 Affordable dentures in the USA were not developed until the 1950s when better technology was available.

 The first dentures were developed by the Egyptians in 1500 BC.
 There were initially made of animal teeth and held together with gold wire.
 Later, the ancient Mayans replaced missing teeth with bits of bone, carved stone, and seashells.
 These dentures did work for a short time, but since the lifespan of humans was very short in that era, it did not matter much.

 Wooden dentures were widely used by the Japanese about four centuries ago and did remain in style until the early 19th century.
 However, wood was not durable and was rapidly susceptible to wear and tear.
 Wooden dentures never became a part of American dentistry.
 When George Washington became President, the Japanese had not even arrived at the US.

-Dr. Carl Burton – Your Greenville Dentist
+Dr. H. Carl Burton Jr, DMD – Your Greenville Dentist